 Otherwise, the Norton 360 with LifeLock Ultimate Plus plan is the most comprehensive way to protect your identity and your devices as well.

-Updated to add greater frequency of credit reports and scores and Phone Takeover Monitoring.
+Updated to add Social Media Monitoring.
 This review was originally posted in April 2021.